No.47 The Newlands Public House.

 The Gables and attached outbuildings and barn.

-No. 34 Gables Cottage, [former] Cygnet Restaurant, Craft Workshops and Malthouse.
+No.34 Gables Cottage, [former] Cygnet Restaurant, Craft Workshops and Malthouse.
+After many changes the restaurant is now Ready Steady Spice.

 House and malthouse, now house, restaurant and craft workshops.
 C.1820 by James Pimm for James Swan.
 Coursed limestone rubble with ashlar quoins and dressings; low chamfered roof of tar and paper, felted over; brick ridge stack.
 L-plan with rear right wing.
 No. 34 to right of 2-storey, 5-window range.
 Keyed chamfered stone arch over plank door to left, and timber lintel over C20 door right of centre. chamfered stone arches over 2-light windows with glazing bars.
 Malthouse to front left, of 2-storey, 5-window range, has similar windows to side and gable end with plank door and blocked hoist opening.
 Rear has some C20 windows and door.